Herbal Remedies

 Nutrition and dietary supplements

-Some studies have found that other parts of your diet may help in asthma.
+Some studies have found that other parts of your diet may help with asthma.
 Many of these can be found in or added to foods, or taken as supplements.
 These include:4-8

-None of the studies definitely say these help asthma symptoms.
+None of the studies definitively say these help asthma symptoms.
 Talk to your doctor before changing your diet or taking any supplements.
 Many supplements interfere with other medicines.

 Nigella sativa